anpaz/qstack/README.md

 >> vote
 ```

+The outcome of this program will be 0: the first three measurments were consumed by `vote` invocation, whose return value is then pushed back to the measurements stack and becomes the only result left in the stack when the program completes.

 The measurement stack makes it possible to chain classical functions.
-This is how majoriy vote would work with 3 blocks of 3 qubits:
+This is how majority vote would work with 3 blocks of 3 qubits:

 ```
 allocate q1 q2 q3:
-measure >> majority.vote
+measure >> vote
 allocate q1 q2 q3:
-measure >> majority.vote
+measure >> vote
 allocate q1 q2 q3:
-measure >> majority.vote
+measure >> vote
 ---
->> majority.vote
+>> vote
 ```

 The outcome of this program would still be just `0`.